kiwicarolin/kiwicarolin.github.io/portfolio.md

 Working with external city planning stakeholders, I led user research within a broader initiative exploring how augmented reality could increase public participation and improve communication among diverse urban planning stakeholders.
 The project aimed to make complex planning information more accessible and support a more inclusive, democratic process.

 The research involved understanding stakeholder needs, pilot usability testing, and conducting AR walking tours with the public to collect their feedback.
-Findings showed strong user acceptance, highlighted usability strengths, and revealed areas for technical improvement.
-These insights led to further projects focused on making urban planning more tangible and engaging.
+We discovered strong user acceptance, highlighted usability strengths, and revealed areas for technical improvement.
+These insights led to further funding for projects focused on making urban planning more tangible and engaging.

 ![AR for Urban Planning](/assets/videos/BhfStrasse.gif)